camilstaps/SODA-POP-source/README.md

 ## Changelog

+- 2017-05-04:
+  - More logical UX for sending and storing memories, using RIT to cancel
 - 2017-05-02:
   - Power saving mode: the last dot now blinks when the display is off (issue [#18](/../../issues/18))